Ipstenu/dreamspeed/readme.txt

 = 0.7.1 =
 * August 2016 by Ipstenu
 * Fix: Serve files from dream.io points to the right location
-* Run: Upgrade feature to ensure that.
+* Run: Upgrade feature to ensure that
-* Fix: If SSL, don't use CDN Alias as that won't work.
+* Fix: If SSL, don't use CDN Alias as that won't work
+* Fix: If SSL, auto-check 'force ssl' because you did already
+* Fix: If using dream.io, don't allow CDN Aliases (you can't have both)

 = 0.7.0 =
 * May 2016 by Ipstenu